youngkaneda/java-event-sourcing/README.md

 ## Future additions

-1. use a database to keep the events, and store the ships data.
-2. add the CQRS(Command Query Responsibility Segregation) pattern.
-3. Transfer all the project to a Docker containers environment
+1. Transfer all the project to a Docker containers environment